rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 My mind wonders now to the [Cambrian explosion and the Burgess shale](https://en.wikipedia.org/wiki/Burgess_Shale-type_preservation) of which I learned from Gould and he has written a book called [_Wonderful Life_](https://en.wikipedia.org/wiki/Wonderful_Life_(book)) all about it.
 I haven't read it all but do plan to finish some day.

+> Why, Little Jew, do you go back to Sem, and not to the protoplasm?
+To me, the living begins in the plasmatic contraction, and not in a rabbi's office. (p.
+41, _Listen, Little Man_)

 Anyhow,

 How do we know what this ancient Earth was made of?
 Different substances melt at different temperatures.
 For example, water will turn to ice at 0<span>&#8451;</span> (32 <span>&#8457;</span>).
 In much the same way, "minerals found in rocks crystallize from molten precursors at temperatures that range from hundreds to more than 1,000 <span>&#8451;</span>." (p.
 17, Knoll)  Carbon dioxide formed later.